RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 f.
 The new password is stored securely in the vault.

 This reduces the risk of static or reused privileged passwords.

+### 11. Checkout Approval Workflow

+- Configured approval for checkout requests.
+- Assigned an approver: `supervisor1`.
+- Tested the approval flow from Remote Desktop Manager (RDM) and the DVLS web interface.

+When a user requests access to the privileged account, the request is not automatically approved.
+An approver can review the request and either approve or deny it before the user gets access.

+This adds an additional control point before privileged access is granted.

+### 13. Remote Desktop Manager

+- Installed Remote Desktop Manager.
+- Created a Devolutions Server data source.
+- Connected RDM to the DVLS server.
+- Verified that vaults and entries from DVLS appeared in RDM.

+Remote Desktop Manager was used as the main client application for opening remote sessions.

+Through RDM, users can:

+- Open RDP sessions.
+- Use credentials stored in DVLS.
+- Access only the entries they are allowed to see.
+- Request checkout for privileged accounts.
+- Open controlled remote sessions without manually typing the privileged password.
+- Use the DVLS vault structure directly from the RDM interface.